 Cleaning contenders: Cream cleaner vs Shower cleaner

-The shower head was one of the dirtiest surfaces in the bathroom, with 49.4% covered in bacteria, but cream cleaner managed to reduce the infected area by a satisfying 99%.
+The shower head was the fourth dirtiest surface in the bathroom, with 32% covered in bacteria, but cream cleaner managed to reduce the infected area by a satisfying 99%.
 However, the shower cleaner didn’t do as well, only removing 50% of the bacteria.
 The shower head is also a notorious haven for limescale, which can be reduced using an array of bathroom cleaners.
 But the best solution for removing limescale is good old-fashioned vinegar.

 Winner: Cream cleaner

 Bacteria detected: E. coli, Streptococcus, Staphylococcus, Enterobacter aerogenes, Enterococcus, Klebsiella pneumoniae, Streptobacillus, Campylobacter.

 With an infected area of 72%, made up of eight different types of bacteria, the shower tray was the filthiest surface in the test bathroom and needed some serious cleaning power to get properly clean.
 That power came in the form of bleach, which removed an impressive 89% of the pathogens.
 However, cream cleaner only succeeded in making the shower tray more infected, by 2.5%.
 “This leads me to think that cream cleaner didn’t work on that surface and it just ended up distributing the bacteria more,” says Marco.